stormpath/stormpath.js/README.md

     if(err){
       // credentials are invalid, show err.message to the user }else{
-      // login was successful, send the user to the redirectUrl window.location.replace(result.redirectUrl);
+      // login was successful, send the user to the serviceProviderCallbackUrl window.location.replace(result.serviceProviderCallbackUrl);
     }
   }
 );
 ````

-### Login/register a user (Google or Facebook)
+### Social Login (Google or Facebook)

 Use the Facebook or Google Javascript Library to prompt the user for login, then pass
 the token they provide to the `login` method using the `providerData` object: